richashworth/worksheets/fp-patterns/monoids/monoids-blog-post.md

 }
 ```

-Because there are now two implicit instances in scope, we need to explicitly pass one when declaring
+Because there are now two implicit monoid instances in scope, we need to explicitly pass one when
-an aggregation:
+declaring an aggregation:

 ```
 import Monoid._